Two main cell types: neurons and glial cells

 3) be released when the presynaptic neurons are stimulated.

-Acetylcholine is the most common neurotransmitter in vertebrate outside
+Acetylcholine is the most common neurotransmitter in vertebrates outside

-of the CNS to form cholinergic synapses between PNS neurons and at
+of the CNS & forms cholinergic synapses 1) between PNS neurons

 Elevated calcium levels stimulate secretion of neurotransmitters

 Neurotransmitters are stored in neurosecretory vesicles in the terminal bulbs.